bajamircea/bajamircea.github.io/_posts/2022-10-29-const-ref-member-no.markdown

 really `const`.

 Forth: multi-threading.
-In general `const` is useful to address some threading concerns, but on it's own it's not sufficient.
+In general `const` is useful to address some threading concerns, but on its own it's not sufficient.
 Just marking interface functions `const` will not make your object thread safe.